 Science

-At Witherley CE School science is an important and valued subject because it is highly relevant; an integral part of daily life, from cooking and checking the weather, to recycling and nature walks.
+At Witherley C.E.
+Primary School science is an important and valued subject because it is highly relevant and an integral part of daily life, from cooking and checking the weather, to recycling and nature walks.
 We understand the importance of teaching children about the world in which they love in order to equip them for life beyond the classroom and as global citizens.
-Science links directly to practical thinking and experiences and can engage learners on many different levels.
+Science links directly to practical thinking, experiences and can engage learners on many different levels.
 It stimulates a child's curiosity to find out why things happen as they do.
 It teaches methods of enquiry and investigation.
 Children learn to ask scientific questions and develop an understanding of the world around them.

 The development of scientific skills and knowledge prepares our children for life in a technological world where they can question and discuss science based issues that may affect their lives, society and the future of the world.